 I arrived Tuesday night, still full of nerves.
 Cyprus is only 300 miles West of Syria, and passport control leaving the airport was no joke.
 The man fingered through my passport multiple times before looking at me and questioning “first time out of your country?”
 “Yes” I replied with a nervous smile, to which his stern face broke into a giant grin “have fun” he replied with a thick accent, and handed me back my passport

-In the airport lobby I met my new Captain who goes by Eel.
-Eel is a software developer and sailing enthusiast who works daily from the boat.
+In the airport lobby I met Eel, who is a software developer that works from the boat.
 He takes on crew to help with cooking, boat maintenance, and to sail while he works.

 During the hour long drive from the airport to the Limassol Marina, Eel filled me in on the boat and life at the marina.
 Still when we pulled up I had wide eyes like a child.
 It was so beautiful!

 The marina was lit with pretty blue lights and surrounded by giant fancy houses.
 Shiny white boats lined the docks and the moon’s reflection danced in the sea water.

 It was hard to believe that a place so extravagant was going to be my temporary home.

 Over the next few days I settled in and learned the ins and outs of the boat.